 If the freezer is on its back, ask how long it’s been on it’s back and note how far it had to travel.
 Take pictures if you like.
 This type of documentation will be important if you have issues later, especially if shipped on its back, and you have to file a complaint.

 The reason shipping a freezer on its back is the worst position to use is because most of the internal components are along the back and bottom of the freezer.
-All the weight of those components weighing down on the back of the unit while also getting jostled in transit can cause misalignments and irreparable damage to those same internal components.
+All the weight of those components weighing down on the back of the unit while also getting jostled in transit can cause misalignment and irreparable damage to those same internal components.

-If it’s upside down, be sure to take pictures!
+Remember, if it’s upside down, be sure to take pictures!

 #2 Don’t Plug It In Right Away

 If your freezer isn’t working correctly or at all after a move, you might have plugged it in too soon.

 A big key to understanding issues with a freezer after a move isn’t just knowing what position it was shipped in, although that is often the main source of any issues after moving, but also understanding you’re not just shipping a big empty box.

 As mentioned with why you shouldn’t ship a freezer on its back, freezers have a lot of internal components that get jostled and vibrated during moving, including compressor oil, which is pretty much the lifeblood of the appliance.

 Why is compressor oil important?

 Well, when moving a freezer, especially if it’s not in a vertical position, it can allow compressor oil to “leak” into the cooling tubing.
 Basically, when the compressor is tilted out of its normal position, the oil in it will naturally follow a path it normally wouldn’t, blocking the refrigerant flow.
 That path leads to the cooling tubes.